AVUIs/GSavi/README.md

 # Usage

+NOTE: This MAX/MSP patch is a simulation to test that the Processing sketch generates visuals.
+There is no sound.

 # 1: To use this patch:

 A. To import the patch into MAX/MSP, Copy and Paste the enclosed compressed text into the patcher window OR Copy and from the MAX/MSP menu, choose File > New From Clipboard.